 Whooping Cough Causes

-Whooping cough is caused by a bacteria which is called Bordetella pertussis.
+Whooping cough is caused by bacteria which is called Bordetella pertussis.
 It is passed on when an infected person sneezes or coughs.
-It’s tiny germs are sprayed into the air and breathed into the lungs of any person who is near that air.
+Its tiny germs are sprayed into the air and breathed into the lungs of any person who is near that air.
 This bacteria mainly infects the trachea (windpipe) and lungs.
 When whooping cough caused, it is very difficult to take breathe and whoop sound comes with coughing.

 Whooping Cough Symptoms Prevention

 The best way to prevent whooping cough symptoms is Bordetella pertussis vaccine.
 Doctors often give this vaccine in combination with diphtheria and tetanus vaccines which are also serious diseases vaccines.
 Whooping cough affects approximately 49 million people every year and out of these 295000 people will die.
-The whooping cough vaccine consist of 5 injections, typically given to the babies at these ages :
+The whooping cough vaccine consists of 5 injections, typically given to the babies at these ages :

 - 2 months